 Your second year focuses on the social context of architecture, and designing for individuals and communities in future environments.
-You'll build on your knowledge of Te Aranga Māori design principles, and the concept of mauri ora (a state of wellbeing or scan the QR code at the top of this page.
+You'll build on your knowledge of Te Aranga Māori design principles, and the concept of mauri ora (a state of wellbeing or living well) and notions of eudemonia (the good life), to explore historical and emerging conceptions of home and housing.
+You'll also explore wider urban, civic or work-based interactions.